lemanschik/lemanschik/README.md

 So a good mix of Hardware and Language Implementation knowleg paired with years of open source reading and auditing as also usage.

-## Oberservation wich would be solved by switching to a ECMAScript host as the main build engine
+## Oberservations
 - Code gets more often readed then written
 - Code gets even more often readed Programatical
 - Code builds more often then used
 - Code Caching is always something that needs to get implemented per Project no good existing structures for shared Open Source Builds.
 - Just learned that there is something called web bundle which is even more bad again while i like the idea to define a standard to upload bundels
 - the main problem with web bundels is that they exist already the best format for web Bundels is the so called rollup Chunk Type it has all
 - needed glue code and you can generate a fresh ast from it that is executeable in right order in less then 1 ms

 ## How?!
 ECMAScript is a wrong understood as a language when applyed to glue code in a expressiv way without abusiv use it is a Highly Expressiv Incremental